What is a Sinking Fund?

 - It’s always advisable to do your own due diligence before you ever purchase bonds issued by a company.
 You should look at different aspects and whether or not any sinking fund provision is attached to the issued bonds.

-- Since this fund and call feature to give the company upper hand, it’s better to read the terms and conditions before purchasing the bond certificates.
+- Since this fund and call feature to give the company the upper hand, it’s better to read the terms and conditions before purchasing the bond certificates.

 This is a good option for a company when they want to ensure that the principal amount gets significantly reduced.
 It may also seem that the credit risk for the bond buyers would get drastically reduced.
 However, the buyers should always check whether there’s any exploitative terms & conditions and if there’s any, avoid that particular bond by all means.

-The bond certificates should be transparent and should be win-win for both the parties involved.
+The bond certificates should be transparent and should be a win-win for both the parties involved.
 If it’s just created to benefit the company, the bond buyers should go for something else.
 After all, there’s no shortage of good investment opportunities in the market.

 This has been a guide to what are sinking funds?
 Here we discuss how it works in bonds along with examples.
 Here we also discuss the reasons why companies create sinking fund provisions.
 You may learn more about fixed income from the following articles –